JulianAlonso/JulianAlonso.github.io/_posts/2020/2020-05-08-copying-objects-in-swift.md

 }
 ```

 The main key point of this, is that we are mutating the value, but as you can see, we don't have the function as `mutating`.
 Because the value that we mutate it's a copy instead of the original object.
 This way we can avoid side effects, caused by mutate an object that it's inside another object.
 We should try to make as many pure functions as we can.
-We avoid side effects, mutate things without know what we're doing and those functions are easier to test, easier to read because we don't need to go out of the scope of the function to see whats happening...
+We avoid mutate things without know what we're doing and these functions are easier to test and easier to read since we don't need to go out of the scope of the function to see whats happening...

 Back to the last example, we have the same function as kotlin has and the `older` function working, but we have to write a lot of boilerplate code, each time we want have it available inside one object.
 We could use [sourcery](https://github.com/krzysztofzablocki/Sourcery) to generate this kind of functions automatically, but this time, I want to make a protocol, with the goal of only implementing it, we can do this kind of operation over any `struct`.